forhadakhan/emis/README.md

 ## Features

 #### Authentication
 - Four user types: administrator, staff, teacher, student.
 - Unified login/signin interface for all users with automatic redirection to their respective dashboard/panel.
 - Email verification required for login/signin.
 - Password reset option available for forgotten passwords.

 #### Authorization
 - Administrator has unrestricted control over the system.
 - Administrator can create permission groups with related access rights (e.g., exam section, HR section).
 - Specific permission(s) or group(s) can be assigned by the administrator to staff members.
 - Staff members can only access authorized activities as per their permissions.

-#### Administrator/Staff Activity
+#### Administrator/Staff Activities
 Authorized administrators or staff members can perform the following actions:

 - Manage Users: Add, modify, view, and remove administrators, staff, teachers, and students.
 - Manage Public Messages: View, reply, remove, and update message status.
 - Manage User Permissions: Assign and modify user access rights.
 - Manage Institutes: Handle institutes within the system.
 - Manage Departments: Organize and manage departments.
 - Manage Degree Types: Add and manage different degree types.
 - Manage Programs: Handle academic programs.
 - Manage Semesters: Organize and manage semesters.
 - Manage Courses: Add and manage courses.
 - Manage Batches and Sections: Handle batches and sections of courses.
 - Manage Course Offers: Manage the offering of courses.
 - Manage Teacher Enrollment: Enroll teachers into departments and courses.
 - Manage Student Enrollment: Enroll students into programs, semesters, batches, and sections.
 - Manage Results or Academic Records: Record and manage student academic results.
 And more features as required.

-#### Teacher Activity
+#### Teacher Activities
 Teachers can perform the following tasks:
 - View assined courses.
 - Communicate with students in the course discussion panel.
 - Manage results for courses.
 - Update course status.

+#### Student Activities
+Students can enjoy following fetures:
+- Enroll in offered courses.
+- View and access all enrolled courses.
+- Communicate with teachers and other students in the course discussion panel.
+- View and save published results or academic records.

+#### Additional Features
+In addition to the mentioned features, the system includes:
+- Academic Calendar: Display important dates and events related to the academic year.
+- Press: Notices, announcements, and news section for important updates.
+- Individual Profile View: Access and view individual user profiles.
+- Individual Profile Settings: Modify data for individual user profiles.
+And more features as required.

 ## License